vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 	<argument ref="jtaTransactionManager" />
 </bean>
 ```
-used to set the `transactionManager` field of the component.
-To set the `entityManagerFactory` field I use the [Apache Aries JPA] framework (it's needed to import the namespace `http://aries.apache.org/xmlns/jpa/v1.1.0` in order to use the [Aries][Apache Aries JPA] framework) via the `unit` tag.
+and used to set the `transactionManager` field of the component.
+To set the `entityManagerFactory` field I used the [Apache Aries JPA] framework (in order to use the framework it's needed to import the namespace `http://aries.apache.org/xmlns/jpa/v1.1.0`) via the `unit` tag.
 ```xml
 <bean id="eventBusServerJpa" class="org.apache.camel.component.jpa.JpaComponent">
 	<jpa:unit unitname="event_bus_pu" property="entityManagerFactory" />